 - Disrupted sleep

-- Take a warm bath, listen to your favorite music or do regular exercises and activities that can help you alleviate stress.
+- Take a warm bath, listen to your favorite music, or exercise to help you alleviate stress before bed.

 - Practice good sleeping habits.

 - Avoid smoking, consuming alcohol, and drinking caffeinated beverages, especially at night, which may aggravate bruxism.

 - Stretch or massage the jaw before bed.